isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-04-08-post-Written Reply by Minister on Wills.md

 ---
-title: Written Reply by Minister on Wills
+title: Written Reply by Minister for Law K Shanmugam on Number of Singaporeans Registering Wills with Singapore Academy of Law
 permalink: /written-reply-by-minister-on-wills/
 date: 2025-04-08
 layout: post